 The short-term rental market is a big business and 97% of online bookings take place on vacation rental websites.
 With so much competition, it’s little wonder that hosts are finding it harder to attract direct bookings.
 Nowadays listing your property on one vacation rental site just won’t cut it.

-Successful vacation rental managers search for the best vacation rental websites and list their properties on third-party platforms.
+Successful vacation rental managers search for the best vacation rental platforms to list their properties on.
 Check out our top 9 list, and give your business a welcome boost.

 Founded in 2008, Airbnb was created to offer people the opportunity to embrace local, authentic, inclusive, diverse and sustainable travel.
 Now one of the leading vacation rental websites, Airbnb offers guests access to around 7 million vacation rental properties in over 191 countries.